riskframe/ai-rmm/framework/measure-2.7.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+## Measure 2.7
-## Measure 2.7: AI system security and resilience – as identified in the map function – are evaluated and documented.
+> AI system security and resilience – as identified in the map function – are evaluated and documented. [@playbook]

 ### Measure 2.7.1.
 Establish a Security and Resilience Evaluation Framework.